 Big data analytics has emerged as a powerful tool for enhancing operational efficiency in banking.
 By leveraging large datasets and advanced analytics techniques, banks can streamline key processes, reduce costs, and improve overall performance across various operational areas.

 In back-office operations, big data analytics can identify inefficiencies and bottlenecks in processes.
 For example, by analyzing the flow of loan applications through various departments, banks can pinpoint where delays typically occur and implement targeted improvements.
-This data-driven approach to process optimization can significantly reduce turnaround times and improve customer satisfaction.

 Customer segmentation